 - Monthly IR and Security meetings

-All UT Southwestern associates can view their current training and enroll in training at the MyLearning Training portal (login required).
+All UT Southwestern associates can view their current training and enroll in training at the Taleo Learn portal (login required).

-According to UT Southwestern's Information System User Responsibilities Policy 200-13, all employees are required to report any instances of suspected security breaches to the Chief Information Security Officer.
-To report a breach, please contact the IR Service Desk at 214-648-7600 or email the Information Security Division at email@example.com.
+According to UT Southwestern's Acceptable Use of Information Resources Policy ISR-104, all users are expected to immediately report any suspected security incident to their supervisors, department heads, University Police, or the Chief Information Security Officer.
+To report a breach, please contact the IR Service Desk at 214-648-7600 or email the Information Security Department.